 - В.С. Антипин, А.М. Федоров. Патомский кратер в Восточной Сибири – современный вулкан, Природа, 2008.
 Accessed on 21st June 2017

 Patomskiy Crater is included in the following list:

 The largest country in the world, Russia, is associated in the minds of many people with the onion domes of Orthodox churches and the massive walls of the Moscow Kremlin.
 But besides the unique architecture, Russia offers many more unusual and exciting attractions.

-This category includes most unusual and interesting volcanoes of the world.
+This category includes the most unusual and interesting volcanoes of the world.

-Over the last 10,000 years in some 1,500 places around the Earth through the crust of the planet has been emitted lava, ash and gases from the mantle of Earth.
-Each of these places could be considered to be an active volcano.
-Every year some 50 – 70 volcanoes are erupting, at any moment there are some 20 – 30 eruptions on-going.
+Over the last 10,000 years in some 1,500 places around the Earth mantle of Earth has emitted lava, ash, and gases through the crust of the planet.
+Each of these places is an active volcano.
+Some 50 – 70 volcanoes erupt every year and at any moment there are some 20 – 30 eruptions ongoing.

 Russian Book.
 Publisher: Piter.
 Pages: 256.
 Year: 2010.
 Cover: Hardcover.